 The inspector may impose an administrative penalty against an operation before imposing a corrective action any time the operation:

-a.
-Fails to timely submit the information required to conduct a background check on two or more occasions;
+a. fails to timely submit the information required to conduct a background check on two or more occasions;

-b.
-Fails to timely submit the information required to conduct a background check before the 30th day after the day the operation is notified that the information is overdue;
+b. fails to timely submit the information required to conduct a background check before the 30th day after the day the operation is notified that the information is overdue;

-c.
-Knowingly allows a person to be present in the operation before receiving the results of the person’s background check;
+c. knowingly allows a person to be present in the operation before receiving the results of the person’s background check;

-d.
-Knowingly allows a person to be present in the operation after receiving the results of the person’s background check, if the results contain criminal history or central registry findings that preclude the person from being present in the operation; or
+d. knowingly allows a person to be present in the operation after receiving the results of the person’s background check, if the results contain criminal history or central registry findings that preclude the person from being present in the operation; or

-e.
-Violates a condition or restriction placed by Licensing on a person’s presence at the operation as part of a pending or approved risk evaluation.
+e. violates a condition or restriction placed by Licensing on a person’s presence at the operation as part of a pending or approved risk evaluation.

 See: